jellyfin/jellyfin.org/docs/general/server/quick-connect.md

 ### On Device A (New Device - the one you want to log into)

 1. Open the Jellyfin client and choose **Quick Connect** (usually found on the login screen).
-    On some clients you will first have to press `manual login`, others may directly show you the quick connect code.
+    On some clients, you will first need to press **Manual Login**; others may display the quick-connect code directly.
 2. A **6-character code** will be displayed.
 Keep this screen open.

 ![Quick Connect code example](https://user-images.githubusercontent.com/12074633/115973542-c99ed480-a523-11eb-9d61-17ccd628e123.png)